christophihl/startupengineer/content/_courses/tech_ent_2/index.md

 * Design new business models by gathering and combining relevant ideas, facts and information
 * Evaluate business opportunities and derive judgment about next steps & decisions

-This course module can prepare student for the following career paths:
+This course module can prepare students for the following career paths:
 * Startup founder
 * Early employee in a startup
 * New business development in established corporations